NGMunia/IPSec-VTI-with-VRF-instances/README.md

 The IPv6 network serves as the underlay network while IPv4 serves as the overlay network.

-It allows communications between routers within a region and the central network while restricting inter-regional communication.
+The VPN configuration allows communications between spokes within a region and the central network while restricting inter-regional communication.

 This is achieved through route filtering.